smapiot/piral/docs/questions/infrastructure.md

 We will not shut down the free community edition.
 Also any planned changes to the infrastructure will be announced ahead of time (at least two weeks).

 ---------------------------------------

+## How to pass environment specific variables to Piral instance?

+There are multiple options:

+1. Rebuild and hard-wire for each environment (e.g., resolve env variables during build).
+2. Take values from index.html and change index.html dynamically per environment (e.g., via env variables or via some server settings).
+You could also post-build this per environment (one general bundle build across all environments, but then one more lightweight post-build per environment), but this is most efficient with a server (e.g., express) that just manipulates the index.html on the fly before sending it back.
+3. Take a convention, e.g., if your app sits on app.example.com then it will on the fly use feed.examples.com.
+If then (in another env) you use app-stage.example.com it would automatically determine feed-stage.example.com.
+The beauty of this approach is that it is implicit, the downside is that you need to be aware of your convention and teach the frontend about it.
+4. Likewise, you could have a path-based redirect on your server.
+So just use /feed for your feed and proxy/feed to https://wherever-your-feed-is.com/... in the backend.
+The advantage here is that this gives you flexibility per env, but has a higher infrastructure cost.
+Another benefit is that there is for sure no CORS issue.

+All other options are usually variations of this.